 Assessments of smart meter systems in other countries have found exposures that are small in relation to the ICNIRP guidelines and there is no reason to think that the situation would be any different in the UK.

 Some gas and electricity companies are already installing smart meters in homes and other locations.
-PHE will conduct independent assessments of smart meters as the technology is rolled out, working closely with DECC and Smart Energy GB to identify the relevant technologies.
-The results will be published.
+As part of its research program, PHE will conduct independent on-site assessments of exposure to smart meters as the technology is rolled out, working closely with BEIS and Smart Energy GB to identify the relevant technologies.

 European technical standards have been published that detail the measurement and calculation methods that can be used to assess exposures from smart meters.
 PHE advises that exposures from smart meters should be assessed and be made available as part of routine product information.